-Facility Maintenance - Daily visits to each facility with janitorial and trash service of 13 park restrooms, as well as routine inspection and repair as needed.
+Facility Maintenance - Daily visits to each facility with janitorial and trash service of 11 park restrooms, as well as routine inspection and repair as needed.
 Other responsibilities include upkeep and repair of sport courts, pathways and athletic field preparation.
-This service line includes the quarterly inspections and maintenance of 17 playgrounds.
+This service line includes the quarterly inspections and maintenance of 16 playgrounds.

-Turf Management - Care and maintenance of 60 acres of manicured turf, which includes six natural turf sports fields and six synthethic turf fields.
+Turf Management - Care and maintenance of 60 acres of manicured turf, which includes six natural turf sports fields and all municipal facilities.
 Turf management includes mowing, thatching, aeration, edging and fertilization.
 Turf restoration projects are needed at many locations due to heavy seasonal use; the recent drought has only compounded this need.
 The natural settling of soils creates sinkholes that need to be filled on an annual basis.
 Currently, there is a backlog of areas in need of turf restoration.
-The synthetic turf sports fields require weekly sweeping and monthly grooming.
-The estimated life of the turf is 12-14 years with good maintenance practices.